Written by Bwog Staff

 This past Thursday night, Russian could be heard echoing through the halls of IAB.
 This was not a simple run-of-the-mill discussion on the Cold War or the Russian geopolitical threat.
 It was something much classier!
 Up and coming opera sensation, Anita Rachvelishvili, was there to discuss her life and what it’s like to be a star.
 We sent Bwog’s very own opera enthusiast, Claire Friedman, to work on hitting her high C#.

-Anita Rachvelishvili herself is exactly as divalicious as one would expect.
-With dark hair and bright red lipstick, I could easily imagine her belting out Carmen on the Met stage.
-But Anita has much more than the hair of a Disney villain.
-Her voice is so spectacular that she is one of the youngest opera singers to ever take on the role of Carmen.
-However, youthful vigor can come with drawbacks.
-Rachvelishvili says that she plans to stay with Carmen for a couple of years because her voice is not yet mature enough for other roles.
+Anita Rachvelishvili is every inch the diva that one would expect.
+With dark hair and bright red lipstick, she looks delightfully as if she might burst into Carmen’s theme music at any moment.
+But Anita has much more than the hair of Disney villain; she also has a voice so spectacular that she is one of the youngest opera singers to ever take on the role of Carmen.
+Indeed, she says that she plans to stay with Carmen for several years in part because her voice is not yet mature enough for other roles.

+After performing in several small productions, Anita took her talents to a place familiar to every notebook-wielding Music Humanities student: the Metropolitan Opera.
 When Anita first auditioned at the Met, she wasn’t trying for the part of Carmen.
 Instead, she had her sights set on a much smaller role; one so small, in fact, that she had to audition with one of Carmen’s songs because her character didn’t have enough pieces to sing.
-After singing the part of Carmen, the show’s director ushered her aside and asked her to accept the role of the title character.
-So it was basically a fairy tale!
+In a moment that can only be described as a stroke of fairytale luck, the show’s director ushered her backstage and asked her to accept the opera’s eponymous role.

 But wait!
 There’s more!
 Although Anita is trained in the traditional Italian style, the director of Carmen needed her to learn French.
 Upon receiving the role of a lifetime, Anita was jetsetted off to Paris to study the language.
 Her pronunciation is perfect…even if she doesn’t know what she is saying.
 Though she can sing beautiful French songs with perfect inflection, she must study their meanings in her native tongue to absorb any meaning from them.